// a weekly series

 For the last eighteen months, most of the code shipped by the team I run has been written by agents.
 That single fact has slowly reshaped every habit I thought I understood about how software actually gets made, and the gap between what Agile assumed in 1999 and what the work looks like now has become too wide to keep quiet about.

-So I am starting a weekly essay series, which will become a short book.
+So I am writing a weekly essay series, which will become a short book.
 It is called Extreme AI Programming, the title a homage to Kent Beck's Extreme Programming Explained.
-The first piece publishes on Tuesday 5 May at 8am UK, with one article a week after that for roughly fourteen weeks.

 The argument, compressed.
 Agile is a coordination protocol for humans, and a good one.
 But the shape of the coordination problem has changed.
 The developer is increasingly not a person.
 It is an agent, often several at once, each running its own conversation with a different member of the team, each producing work on its own cadence.
 Standups, story points and sprint velocity do not survive contact with a room like that.
 A new discipline is emerging to replace them, and this series is an attempt to describe what it actually contains.